 If adding Peeps, place a small amount of candy on the back of the Peep and place on rod.

 My garden is a clean terra cotta pot.
 Cover the drain hole with aluminum foil or plastic wrap then fill almost full with rice.
-Then add a layer of green tinted coconut for your grass.
+Add a layer of green tinted coconut for your grass.
 Coconut is easy to tint by putting your desired amount in a zip lock back and add a few drops of food coloring.
 Shake well until color is distributed.
 Add more food coloring if desired, but as it sets, the color will deepen.

 Place your Peep Rods into the “grass”.